Hover over images for detail:

 Reminder: when working with multiflora rose, always wear thick leather work gloves or welder’s gloves.
-And a good trick for shielding one’s body from the thorny canes when cutting them is to lean a sheet of corrugated cardboard against the plant to block the thorny canes.
+A good trick for shielding one’s body from the thorny canes when cutting them is to lean a sheet of corrugated cardboard against the plant to block the thorny canes.

 Methods and tools to help eliminate large multiflora rose shubs:

 Both the weed wrench and the Pulaski pull out the stump with the benefit of leverage.

-Larger plants with substantial crowns can be dug out with a mattock tool or a Pulaski landscaping axe, using the curved mattock blade for digging.
+Larger plants with substantial crowns can be dug out with a mattock tool or a Pulaski landscaping ax, using the curved mattock blade for digging.

 One way to kill a large root crown so the plant dies but remains in place for the time being, is to make a cut or girdle about ½” deep around the stem of the shrub at ground level with a limb saw blade.
 The canes may be removed once the shrub has died.

-Lastly, cut the entire shrub at the ground then cover the crown that remains in the ground with 4 mil thick black plastic sheeting.
-Secure this cover with 6” long landscape staples and leave in place for up to one year.
-This will not kill the root but will keep it from spreading in the near term.
+Lastly, cut the entire shrub at the ground, then cover the crown that remains in the ground with 4 mil thick black plastic sheeting.
+Secure this cover with landscape staples and leave in place for up to one year.
+This will not kill the root but will keep the plant from spreading in the near term.
 Eventually the root crown can be dug out with a large shovel.